What’s considered a “normal” glucose level?

 Hyperglycemia refers to elevated blood glucose levels.
-This usually occurs because the body is not appropriately removing glucose from the blood; this can happen due to many complex reasons.
-Elevated glucose levels can damage blood vessels and nerves over time; this can then lead to problems in the eyes, kidneys, and heart, as well as numbness in the hands and feet.
+This usually occurs because the body does not appropriately remove glucose from the blood; this can happen due to many complex reasons.
+Elevated glucose levels can damage blood vessels and nerves over time; this can then lead to problems in the eyes (and sometimes even vision loss), kidneys, and heart, as well as numbness in the hands and feet.
 Very high levels can lead to coma and even death in some cases.
-People with fasting glucose levels that are higher than 100 mg/dl have impaired glucose tolerance and should speak with their healthcare provider.
+People with fasting glucose levels higher than 100 mg/dL have impaired glucose tolerance and should speak with their healthcare provider.

-Some people may think that, to avoid all these issues, they should just keep their blood glucose levels as low as possible.
-If too high is bad, then low must be good, right?
+Some people may think that to avoid all these issues, they should just keep their blood glucose levels as low as possible.
+If too high is bad, then low blood sugar must be good, right?
 Not exactly.
 When glucose gets too low, it’s called hypoglycemia.
-The threshold for hypoglycemia is typically thought to be when glucose falls below 70 mg/dl.
-When this happens, the body may release epinephrine (adrenaline), the “fight or flight” hormone, which this can lead to a fast heart rate, sweating, anxiety, blurry vision, and confusion, but also helps the body mobilize glucose into the blood.
-If blood glucose levels stay too low for too long, it can cause seizures, coma, and in very rare instances, death.
+The threshold for hypoglycemia is typically thought to be when glucose falls below 70 mg/dL.
+When this happens, the body may release epinephrine (adrenaline), the “fight or flight” hormone, which can lead to a fast heart rate, sweating, anxiety, blurry vision, and confusion, but also helps the body mobilize glucose into the blood.
+If blood glucose levels stay too low for too long, it can cause seizures, coma, and, in very rare instances, death.

-In a recent study, researchers reviewed the published literature to see if low fasting glucose levels affected healthy people’s long term risks of health problems, like strokes and heart attacks.
-They found that healthy nondiabetic people who had baseline fasting glucose levels of less than 72 mg/dl had a 56% increase in all-cause mortality compared to people with normal fasting blood glucose levels.
-In addition, the risks for heart attacks and strokes were higher in people with baseline fasting glucose levels less than 72 mg/dl.
+In a recent study, researchers reviewed the published literature to see if low fasting glucose levels affected healthy people’s long-term risks of health problems like strokes and heart attacks.
+They found that healthy nondiabetic people who had baseline fasting glucose levels of less than 72 mg/dL had a 56% increase in all-cause mortality compared to people with normal fasting blood glucose levels.
+Also, the risks for heart attacks and strokes were higher in people with baseline fasting glucose levels less than 72 mg/dL.
 This result is likely due to the body releasing more epinephrine to counteract the low glucose levels; too much epinephrine for too long leads to heart problems.
-Interestingly, people with low fasting glucose levels of less than 83 mg/dl but higher than 72 mg/dl did not have an increased risk of future heart attacks and strokes.
+Interestingly, people with low fasting glucose levels of less than 83 mg/dL but higher than 72 mg/dL did not have an increased risk of future heart attacks and strokes.

-While there has been an association between low fasting plasma glucose levels and worse health outcomes, it is not clear whether transient dips in glucose levels (less than 70 mg/dL) during a continuous 24-hour period are unhealthy for nondiabetic individuals.
-Part of the reason that this is unknown is that continuous glucose monitoring is a relatively new technology and has been studied more extensively in diabetic individuals than in healthy individuals.
+While there has been an association between low fasting plasma glucose levels and worse health outcomes, it is unclear whether transient dips in glucose levels (less than 70 mg/dL) during a continuous 24-hour period are unhealthy for people without diabetes.
+This is partly unknown because continuous glucose monitoring is a relatively new technology and has been studied more extensively in people with diabetes than in those without.

 Long-term health outcomes relating to 24-hour glucose profile metrics are still being evaluated.
-In one study looking at nondiabetic, healthy individuals wearing CGMs over a 24-hour period, data showed that glucose dips below 70 mg/dL actually occur quite frequently.
-In fact, 41% of these healthy individuals experienced glucose levels less than 70 mg/dL in a 24-hour period and the men’s levels were below 70 mg/dl for 2.7 +/- 6.1% of the 24-hour period (2.1 +/- 4.4 % in women).
-Based on this data, healthy individuals can reasonably be expected to spend an average of 39 minutes with glucose values less than 70 mg/dL (in men).
-Furthermore, taking into account one standard deviation higher than the average, it could reasonably be considered “normal” to spend up to 126 minutes (8.8% of a 24-hour period) with CGM-measured glucose values less than 70 mg/dl.
-The clinical significance of these low glucose levels is unknown at this time but research suggests that many healthy individuals wearing CGMs do spend some amount of time with glucose levels less than 70 mg/dL.
+In one study looking at people without diabetes wearing CGMs over a 24-hour period, data showed that glucose dips below 70 mg/dL actually occur quite frequently.
+In fact, 41% of these healthy people experienced glucose levels less than 70 mg/dL in a 24-hour period, and the men’s levels were below 70 mg/dL for 2.7 +/- 6.1% of the 24-hour period (2.1 +/- 4.4 % in women).
+Based on this data, healthy people can reasonably spend an average of 39 minutes with glucose values less than 70 mg/dL (in men).
+Furthermore, considering one standard deviation higher than the average, it could reasonably be considered “normal” to spend up to 126 minutes (8.8% of a 24-hour period) with CGM-measured glucose values less than 70 mg/dL.
+The clinical significance of these low glucose levels is unknown.
+Still, research suggests that many healthy people wearing CGMs spend some time with glucose levels less than 70 mg/dL.

-Research also shows that glucose levels decrease by an average of 5% during REM sleep, as compared to non-REM sleep stages, which may contribute to periodic dips seen at night in nondiabetic people.
-In fact, healthy people who have glucose dips below 70 mg/dl have twice as many dips as night as compared to during the day.
-Additional, pressure on the CGM sensor from laying on it can cause aberrant low values.
+Research also shows that glucose levels decrease by an average of 5% during REM sleep compared to non-REM sleep stages, which may contribute to periodic dips seen at night in nondiabetic people.
+In fact, healthy people who have glucose dips below 70 mg/dL have twice as many dips at night as compared to during the day.
+Additionally, pressure on the CGM sensor from laying on it can cause aberrant low values.

-Lastly, glucose dips below 70 mg/dL that occur just after a post-meal glucose spike may indicate reactive hypoglycemia; which is an exaggerated insulin response to a high carbohydrate meal, causing an overshoot in the amount of glucose that is absorbed out of the blood stream and into cells, and is not good for health.
+Lastly, glucose dips below 70 mg/dL that occur just after a post-meal glucose spike may indicate reactive hypoglycemia, which is an exaggerated insulin response to a high carbohydrate meal, causing an overshoot in the amount of glucose that is absorbed out of the bloodstream and into cells and is not good for health.
 Again, we don’t want high highs and low lows; stable glucose appears to be better for the body.
-These glucose dips are typically characterized by symptoms including fatigue and lack of energy, and can be avoided by a low-carbohydrate/low-glycemic eating pattern with reduced post-meal glucose spikes.
+These glucose dips are typically characterized by symptoms including fatigue and lack of energy.
+They can be avoided by a low-carb/low-glycemic eating pattern with reduced post-meal glucose spikes.

 What does all this mean?
-It means that while there are well-established “normal” ranges of fasting and post-meal glucose levels, these don’t give clarity into what glucose trends should be throughout at 24-hour period.
-They also don’t specify what ranges are optimal for best health.
+It means that while there are well-established “normal” ranges of fasting and post-meal glucose levels, these don’t give clarity into what glucose trends should be throughout a 24-hour period.
+They also don’t specify what ranges are optimal for the best health.

-Even people with “normal” glucose levels may be at higher risk of health problems than they realize because of frequent glucose spikes and dips, or elevated fasting glucose even if in the normal range.
-Your optimal glucose levels depend on many individual factors, and setting those ranges should include a discussion with your healthcare provider.
+Even people with “normal” glucose levels may be at higher risk of health problems than they realize because of frequent glucose spikes and dips or elevated fasting glucose, even if in the normal range.
+Your optimal glucose levels depend on many factors, and setting those ranges should include a discussion with your healthcare provider.